 The Learning Support Team provides support and guidance for students who have an Educational Health Care Plan (EHCP) or those on SEND School Support, as well as providing advice and support for teachers.
-(EHCP students will have a personalised timetable ensuring that all their statutory needs are met in full.)
+Some students with an EHCP will have a personalised timetable.
 Where appropriate, there is a Multi-Agency Team working with the school, which allows us to access wider support for parents and students.

-Learning Support also manages the access arrangements for external examinations, contacting exam boards regarding concessions for students who require access arrangements.
+Learning Support also manages the access arrangements for external examinations, contacting exam boards regarding concessions for students who may require reasonable adjustments during exams.
 Parents, students and teachers are able to request an internal assessment for such arrangements up until January of their final year.